twistedfall/opencv-rust/README.md

   specify the ".framework" extension then build script will link a macOS framework instead of plain shared library.
   E.g. "opencv_world411".

+  If this list starts with '+' (plus sign) then the specified items will be appended to whatever the system probe returned.
+E.g. a value of "+dc1394" will do a system discovery of the OpenCV library and its linked libraries and then will additionally link `dc1394` library at the end.
+Can be useful if the system probe produces a mostly working setup, but has incomplete link list, or the order is wrong (especially important during static linking).

 * `OPENCV_LINK_PATHS`
   Comma separated list of paths to search for libraries to link.
 E.g. "C:\tools\opencv\build\x64\vc15\lib".
+  The path list can start with '+', see `OPENCV_LINK_LIBS` for a detailed explanation (e.g.
+  "+/usr/local/lib").

 * `OPENCV_INCLUDE_PATHS`
   Comma separated list of paths to search for system include files during compilation.
 E.g.
   "C:\tools\opencv\build\include".
 One of the directories specified therein must contain "opencv2/core/version.hpp" or "core/version.hpp" file, it's used to detect the version of the headers.
+  The path list can start with '+', see `OPENCV_LINK_LIBS` for a detailed explanation (e.g.
+  "+/opt/cuda/targets/x86_64-linux/include/").

 The following variables are rarely used, but you might need them under some circumstances: